 19. If you do divorce, do you want to require that you attempt mediation prior to litigation?

 These are just a few of the topics that I would want to discuss with an engaged couple as part of their pre-marriage legal consultation.
 Of course, all of these questions lead to the main question: do you need a premarital agreement?
-There is not clear answer and it really depends on the expectations of the marriage; however, you cannot know the answer to the question until you know the family law rules in your state.
+There is no clear answer and it really depends on the expectations of the marriage; however, you cannot know the answer to the question until you know the family laws in your state.
 People often think about family law as only applying to them if they get divorced, but the laws regarding property, support, and inheritance apply the moment you are married!

 Even if you decide that a premarital agreement is not right for your marriage, I find that it is still helpful for couples to ask themselves these questions.
 Often, people have expectations and assumptions about how their finances will work during marriage and upon divorce that they have not shared with the other person.
 A difficult conversation now is better than a big fight later.